Ollie Watkins: 2020–2023

-2023–present
+2023–2026

 On 23 August 2023, Watkins scored a hat-trick in Villa's 5–0 win against Hibernian in the 2023–24 UEFA Europa Conference League play-off round, which ensured the team's qualification for the group stage.
 On 30 September, he scored his second hat-trick of the 2023–24 season and his third for Aston Villa in a 6–1 home win over Brighton & Hove Albion.
 On 6 October, Watkins signed a new contract with Aston Villa, committing his future to the club until 2028.
-On 14 April 2024, he scored a goal in a 2–0 away win over Arsenal, in which he became the joint-top scorer for Aston Villa in a single Premier League season, 19 goals without penalty kicks, equalling Christian Benteke's record in 2012–13.
+On 14 April 2024, he scored a goal in a 2–0 away win over Arsenal, in which he became the joint-top scorer for Aston Villa in a single Premier League season, 19 goals without penalty kicks, equaling Christian Benteke's record in 2012–13.
 On 14 May 2024, at Aston Villa's 2023–24, Watkins was voted Supporters' and Players' Player of the Season.

 At the end of the season, Watkins won the Premier League Playmaker of the Season award for the most assists of the season, with 13.
 Watkins was also named in the Premier League Fan Team of the Season.

 Watkins' first goals of the 2024–25 season season came in a 3–2 home win against Everton in the Premier League, with Watkins scoring twice in the second half to earn him the Man of the Match award.
 On 29 January 2025, he scored his first UEFA Champions League goal, provided two assists and missed a penalty in a 4–2 victory over Celtic.
 Watkins scored after 30 seconds against Newcastle United on 19 April, a game Villa went on to win 4–1.
 This put him on 74 Premier League goals for Villa, drawing him level with Gabriel Agbonlahor for most goals in the league for the club.
 On 10 May, he broke the previous record, scoring his 75th goal for Villa in a 1–0 away win over Bournemouth.